boytchev/texture-generator/examples/index.md

 ## Technical examples

-These are a few examples demonstrating some technical issues.
+These are a few examples demonstrating some technical features of the library &ndash; interlacing texture generatio with the render loop, defining custom texture designs, support for various texture aspects and a short demonstration of the effect of using euirectangular textures and shader fixes.

 [<img src="snapshots/deferred-generation.jpg">](https://boytchev.github.io/texture-generator/examples/deferred-generation.html)